 The switch supports physical and logical interfaces.
 Interfaces are identified by their type and the interface number.
-For all models, the physical ports include eight Gigabit Ethernet ports and two SFP fiber ports.
+The physical ports include 24 Gigabit Ethernet ports for the GC728X and GC728X models, and 48 Gigabit Ethernet ports for the GC752X and GC752XP models.
+All of the models include two SFP 1G ports, and two SFP+ 10G ports.
 The ports are numbered on the front panel.
 You configure the logical interfaces by using the software.